NightStrang6r/FragmentAPI/README.md

 - ✅ Export cookies from Fragment 🍪 (as Header String using Cookie Editor extension)

-- ✅ Seed and fragment cookies should be base64-encoded 🔐
+- ✅ Fragment cookies should be base64-encoded 🔐

 ## ☑️ **Examples**